trentagon/CarbSilWeathering/README.md

 * [Krissansen-Totton & Catling (2017)](https://doi.org/10.1038/ncomms15423)
 * [Krissansen-Totton *et al.* (2018)](https://doi.org/10.1073/pnas.1721296115)
 * Lehmer et al. (in prep)
+The current version of the model, contained in the WeatheringModel directory, is based on the model description in Lehmer *et al.* (in prep).

 ### How to run the model